Chapter 6

 Rebekah nods in solemn agreement.
 Mirabelle cocks her head to the side, eyelids sliding down approvingly over hazy blue eyes.
 Dmitri produces a tiny pout of accord.
 Elvis produces a downcast nod.

-Brock tugs at his earlobe, turns to Rebekah, and holds out the bulky envelope.
-“I, we,” he tells her as he glances over at Dmitri and Dominic, “have some some questions about this.
+Brock scratches the back of his head, turns to Rebekah, and holds out the bulky envelope.
+“I … we,” he begins as he glances over at Dmitri and Dominic, “have some some questions about this.
 Where it came from, how nervous I should’ve been about carrying it around, that kind of thing.”

 Pulling up her eyebrows she breathes out an, “Oh, that.”

-“Most of it came from convenience stores around the city,” she begins directly.
-“I used my usual m.o.
-Pretty soon I was winning all the time and I didn’t know what to do with all of it so I started putting it into lockers and safe boxes, then other places.
+After a brief pause she continues, “Most of it came from convenience stores around the city.
+You know, the usual modus.
+I made them think I’d won the lottery and I didn’t know what to do with all my winnings so I started putting them into lockers and safe boxes, then other places.
 Inside the stack” — she points at Brock’s hands — “is a list of locations to go with the keys.”

 “How much money is there?” asks Brock with mild surprise as he thumbs through the bound bills.

-“Easily tens of thousands,” she admits.
+“Thousands,” she admits.
 “I didn’t really count it.”

 “And you gave it to me because you didn’t want to get caught with it?” he asks again in a playfully accusing tone.

-In a casually flat tone Elvis includes his own observation.
+In a casually flat tone, Elvis includes his own observation.
 “Even if she slipped up and got caught,” he conjectures, “what crime would she have been charged with?”

 Slightly surprised, Rebekah replies, “Umm, yeah.
 That’s probably true.”

-“I told the clerks I’d won the lottery,” she recounts.
-“Easier to use something familiar, routine, instead of just demanding cash from the till.
-Sometimes they had no money so they gave me lotto tickets instead.
-I ended up with a small stack of them.
+“Like I said, the convenience store clerks believed I’d won the lottery,” she recounts, “but sometimes they had no money so they gave me tickets instead.
+Kind of ironic now that I think about it.
+Anyways, I ended up with a small stack of them.
 The losers I threw away but the winners I kept.”

-“I hid caches around town, snuck the locations into agency research,” she responds, pointing to the leather messenger bag propped up nearby.
+“I hid caches around town and snuck the locations into the agency research,” she responds, pointing to the leather messenger bag propped up nearby.
 “The coordinates are disguised as wrong results in equations or what look like meaningless numbers.
 The remote viewing data has more details about where exactly to look.
 I don’t know how many packages are still out there but at least I know where they’re supposed to be.”

-Looking between Dominic and Dmitri for additional questions she receives none.
+Looking between Dominic and Dmitri for additional questions, she receives none.
 Both men’s curiosities seem to have been satisfied.
 The moments of silence that follow indicate that the matter of the envelope appears to have been settled for everyone.

 “You still believe ze luck?”
 Mirabelle asks him with a look of genuine amusement.